emtpb/pyfds/doc/usage.rst

 ------

-Since pyfds does not have a graphical interface to create geometry, apply boundary, etc. yet, we use small python script files to setup and run simulations.
+Since pyfds does not have a graphical interface to create geometry, apply boundary, etc. yet, we use small python script files to set up and run simulations.
 To use pyfds we must first import it:

 .. code-block:: python